-MCOs are not permitted to provide Medicaid excluded services that include, but are not limited to, the following:
+MCOs are not permitted to provide excluded services that include, but are not limited to, the following:

 - 1. All non-medically necessary services. - 2.
 Sterilization of a mentally incompetent or institutionalized individual. - 3.
 Except in an emergency, inpatient hospital tests that are not ordered by the attending physician or other licensed practitioner, acting within the scope of practices, who is responsible for the diagnosis or treatment of a particular patient's condition. - 4.
 All organ transplants, except for those specified in Exhibit A. - 5.
-Treatments for infertility4 and for the reversal of sterilization. - 6.
-Sex transformation procedures and hormone therapy associated with sex transformation procedures.
+Treatments for infertility5 and for the reversal of sterilization. - 6.
+Sex transformation procedures and hormone therapy associated with sex transformation procedures. - 7.
+All cosmetic services, except for those provided as a result of accidents or birth defects. - 8.
+Christian Science nurses and sanitariums.